leewtai/leewtai.github.io/courses/stat_computing/README.md

 By fixing the naming afterwards, the code is finished!

 ## Problem 2 - data visualization
 The next task we need to learn is how to plot the data.
+Data visualization is a powerful technique that often highlights useful patterns in the data.
-Specifically, plotting the different trajectory of corn production for different states.
+We will specifically try to plot the different trajectory of corn production for different states over the years.

 To do this, we will need to learn about
 - Boolean vectors